ms-arch-mvp/io_scene_mw_mvp/README.md

 * Added to nif\_import.py and operators/import\_scene.py
 * Uses the file name when no root name is present (such as when using exporters from Morrowind) or if always\_use\_file\_name\_for\_root\_name = True

+### Empty Root Safeguard

+* Added safe guard when root output is missing.
+* This can happen if the NIF imports nothing, e.g. the NIF only contains a billboard node that is ignored.
+Instead of erroring, it is handled.

 ### No Texture Material Names

 * Added handling of material name with no textures when used with use\_existing\_materials